MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

 1. If using IPTABLES firewall, add the HTTPS port, which is 443 by default, to the firewall settings to allow communications between the client application and Machine Learning Server.

-1. Launch the administrator's utility and [restart the web node](configure-admin-cli-stop-start.md).
+1. Launch the administration tool/CLI and [restart the web node](configure-admin-cli-stop-start.md).

 1. Repeat on each web node.